gitisz/tofu-xen-k3s/README.md

 Additionally, when paired with [cert-manager](https://cert-manager.io/docs/), you can configure `IngressRoute`(s) with Traefik to expose a trusted certificate issued by Let's Encrypt.

-**NOTE**: _The kubernetes-dashboard configuration requires Traefik and Cert-Manager to also have been installed._
+**NOTE**: _The kubernetes-dashboard configuration requires Traefik and Cert-Manager to also be installed._

 ### Automatically Configure Kubernetes Dashboard
 Before proceeding, you will need to update and source your `.env` file.
 The following environment variables are required: